-The Pigeon and Ortolan were designed with twin hulls between which the DSRVs would be transported, lowered and raised.
+The Pigeon and Ortolan were designed with twin hulls between which the DSRVs would be transported and lowered and raised.
 This design also provided greater stability when lowering underwater gear and included a larger working deck space.
-Each hull was 251-feet in length with a beam of 86 feet.
+Each hull was 251-feet in length with a beam of 26 feet.
 The space between the hulls was 34 feet wide, providing a total breadth of 86 feet.
 The ships were twin-screw powered by four diesel engines with a maximum shaft horsepower of 6,000.
 Cruising speed was 15 knots.
 Provisions were made for future installation of a bow thruster in each hull to assist in maintaining the vessel's position.
 The ships were able to place four-point moorings in depths up to 1,200 feet.
 Each was fitted with a helicopter landing pad, but no hangar.
+The ship carried a crew of 139 and was armed with two 3 inch 50-caliber guns.

-In addition to accommodating a DSRV, Pigeon was fully equipped for saturation diving to depths of up to 850 feet using the EX14 underwater breathing apparatus developed in the Sealab Program.
+In addition to accommodating a DSRV, Ortolan was fully equipped for saturation diving to depths of up to 850 feet using the EX14 underwater breathing apparatus developed in the Sealab Program.
 Divers could be brought to the work site in a Personnel Transfer Chamber (PTC) that they would exit in diving gear up to the maximum depth.
-After performing the work, they were returned in the PTC to a shipboard pressurized habitat.
+After performing the work they were returned in the PTC to a shipboard pressurized habitat.
 This could be repeated over a number of days to complete the mission with a single decompression at the end.
-Pigeon was equipped with three-dimensional sonar to locate a stricken submarine and monitor operations, and the latest in underwater communications systems.
+Ortolan was equipped with three-dimensional sonar to locate a stricken submarine and monitor operations, and the latest in underwater communications systems.